Recent News & Articles

 Why does the ignorant one pulls through?
 The origin of the human brain belongs to the main mysteries of evolution and one of the most controversial topics in biological science.
 Why did evolution at some point in time chose to support brain development for one of the primate species?
 Why did the brain evolve so rapidly in such a short period?
 And why has homo sapiens' brains been constantly losing weight for 30,000 years?

-Only thanks to frontal lobe work, we are able to restrain our instinctual will to grab the last piece of a cake in the plate and offer it kindly to a child.
-The evolved frontal lobe dictates our ability to share, to refuse food and thereby maintaining relationships within society.
-Now and then, we all hear stories about folks who are too concerned about losing weight try to eat as little as possible eventually developing a disease called anorexia.
+Only thanks to frontal lobe work are we able to restrain our instinctual will to grab the last piece of cake on the plate and offer it kindly to a child.
+The evolved frontal lobe dictates our ability to share, to refuse food and thereby maintain relationships within society.
+Now and then, we all hear stories about folks who are too concerned about losing weight and try to eat as little as possible, eventually developing a disease called anorexia.
 It is almost impossible to force a person with this disorder to eat, and modern medicine is powerless to help the matter.
 Interestingly, 60 years ago, when medicine was not so humane, patients with anorexia underwent a complex surgery that involved a sharp scalpel cutting off the frontal lobe in the lower part of the temporal region.
 After a while, these patients regained their appetite and returned to normal life.
 Oh, well, almost normal.
 Control over the animal instinct and its abuse were no longer in action and a thought of sharing food would never visit their heads again.

 To read more please request through the contact form